Chief Marketing Officer of Ideamotive. Travel addict and remote work advocate.

 If you work in web and application development, you surely know GitHub.
 It is the most popular software hosting service with a huge open-source library.

 The service is now used by 1.8 million businesses, start-ups, and software development companies.
-It is also supported by the amazing community of nearly 40 million software developers who have contributed to over 100 millions of repositories so far.
+It is also supported by the amazing community of nearly 40 million software developers who have contributed to over 100 million repositories so far.

 Nowadays, Couchsurfing is a global community of around 15 million users participating in regular events in 200,000 cities around the world.
 Apart from accommodation opportunities, the platform provides an enormous amount of knowledge about traveling.